 - Paper Towel – I always have this on hand to wipe off any excess water on the brush to get the right consistency while I’m painting.

 - Brushes – For all these paintings, I used 2 round brushes.
 A smaller & a slightly larger size.
 The round brushes are nice because once dipped in water and paint the tip comes together and you can get a pretty sharp line with it.
 You can also use the round body to get larger strokes-so you’ve got both thick and thin in one brush!
+I highly recommend a set of various sizes like these!

 Step 1 – Reference & Preparation